Northborough, Massachusetts: Sports

 The New England Baseball Complex is located at the intersection of Route 20 and Route 9 in Northborough.
 The newly built complex is home to the New England Ruffnecks, a youth baseball association.
 Many high schools, including Algonquin have had MIAA games at the NEBC.
 Regional colleges and universities have hosted opponents at the New England Baseball Complex.

 Their little league of Algonquin shared with Southborough is open to any children.
+The local middle school, Robert E. Melican Middle School, has sports teams for 7th graders and up.